Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Regret Analyses for OLP Algorithms

 \begin{proof} From Lemma \ref{d-p}, we know that for any $\tilde{\bm{d}}\in \Omega_d$ and the corresponding optimal solution $\tilde{\bm{p}}^*$, we have

-If the conclusion in the lemma does not hold, there are two cases: (i) There is an index $i\in I_B$ but $i$ is not a binding constraint for the stochastic program specified by $\tilde{\bm{d}}$, i.e., $p_i^*>0$ and $\tilde{p}_i^*=0$. (ii) There is an index $i \in I_N$ but $i$ is not a binding constraint for the stochastic program specified by $\tilde{\bm{d}}$.
+If the conclusion in the lemma does not hold, there are two cases: \begin{itemize} \item[(i)] There is an index $i\in I_B$ but $i$ is a non-binding constraint for the stochastic program specified by $\tilde{\bm{d}}$, i.e., $p_i^*>0$ and $\tilde{p}_i^*=0$. \item[(ii)] There is an index $i \in I_N$ but $i$ is a binding constraint for the stochastic program specified by $\tilde{\bm{d}}$, i.e.,